Cleveland Vs Yorkshire u2050s Sunday 8th March County Match Report: Setting the Standard for Venues

 Tennants was established as a small family business in the late 19th century and has grown into the UK’s largest family owned fine art auction house.
 As you walk through the door there is a fantastic bistro, shop and café.

 In the background there is classical music, with polite and extremely well dressed staff.
 Exhibitions and pictures are all round the walkway and upstairs, with galleries tucked away with the more expensive items.
-I took a particular shine to a pug painting and then one of a clock maker, scanning the items on my phone for the prices.
+I took a particular shine to a pug painting, scanning the item on my phone for the prices.

 Over to the match.
 Yorkshire were slightly under strength, hence drafting myself and Will in from the u1850s.
 Also, the Captain, Dave Patrick, was stuck in Singapore on his honeymoon, courtesy of the outbreak of conflict in Iran.
-This meant I took over a skipper and could give my common threat to players about force feeding any active mobile phones to the owners (smirks from Yorkshire players who knew the event I was talking about).
+This meant I took over a skipper and could give my common threat to players about force feeding any active mobile phones to the owners (smirks from Yorkshire players who knew the events I was talking about leading to the comment).

 Cleveland edged it slightly on grading overall and the pick of the matches was on board 1, with Avadhoot Brahme facing Jamie Heritage.
 Two players whose grades have shot up this season.